gnunn-gitops/argocd-assistant/README.md

 2. Uses the query API rather then the streaming query API which would provide a better experience

-3. Attaches events and manifest but not pod logs at this time, not sure how to best handle extremely large pod logs?

-4. The Lightspeed streaming API doesn't work with the Argo CD Proxy Extension, it always returns a single response rather then chunk by chunk as far as I can tell
+3. The Lightspeed streaming API doesn't work with the Argo CD Proxy Extension, it always returns a single response rather then chunk by chunk as far as I can tell

-5. Formatting of responses needs improvement, need to spend time looking at how console extension is dealing with this

-6. No luck getting the proxy extension to access a secret other then the default `argocd-secret` for the openshift token needed for the authorization header which makes setup a bit more complex.
+4. No luck getting the proxy extension to access a secret other then the default `argocd-secret` for the openshift token needed for the authorization header which makes setup a bit more complex.